archivesspace/archivesspace/docs/user/configuring-archivesspace.md

 AppConfig[:pui_requests_permitted_for_types] = [:resource, :archival_object, :accession, :digital_object, :digital_object_component]
 AppConfig[:pui_requests_permitted_for_containers_only] = false # set to 'true' if you want to disable if there is no top container

 # Repository-specific examples.
-Replace {repo_code} with your repository code as a hash, i.e. 'foo' - note the lower-case
+Replace {repo_code} with your repository code, i.e. 'foo' - note the lower-case
 AppConfig[:pui_repos] = {}
 AppConfig[:pui_repos] = {}
 # Example: